Cross effects and calculus in an unbased setting: Introduction

 .1 in

 The paper is organized as follows.
 In section 2 we take care of preliminaries: we define the types of categories in which we will be working, describe the models for and properties of homotopy limits and colimits that we use, and review some basic notions associated to $n$-cubical diagrams of objects in our categories.
 In section 3 we define cross effects for functors from $\Cf$ to $\D$.
 We also identify the composition of adjoint pairs that yields $\perp_n$ as a cotriple.
 In section 4, notions of degree $n$ and $n$-excisive are compared via the intermediate concept of $n$-excisive relative to $A$.
 In section 5, the cotriple Taylor tower is defined and various properties are verified for it.
 This leads to a comparison in section 6 of the cotriple Taylor tower in this context with Goodwillie's tower. .1 in {\bf Acknowledgments:} The authors were able to meet and work together several times during the writing of this paper because of the generosity and hospitality of the following: the Midwest Topology Network (funded by NSF grant DMS-0844249), the Union College Faculty Research Fund, the Pacific Institute for the Mathematical Sciences, and the mathematics department of the University of Illinois at Urbana-Champaign.
 We thank them for their support.
+We thank Rosona Eldred, Agn\`es Beaudry, Mona Merling, and Sarah Yeakel for their assistance in confirming the homotopy limit properties of Lemma \ref{l:holim}.
 We also thank Tom Goodwillie for the body of work that inspired this paper, and for the understanding of the calculus of functors that he has imparted to us over the years.
-Finally, we thank the referee for a thorough reading of this paper, and for several helpful comments and corrections.
+Finally, we thank the anonymous referee for a very careful and thoughtful review.
+The referee's comments and corrections improved this paper substantially.
+In particular, the referee identified a critical error in an earlier version of section 3, and his/her suggestion that we prove $t$ is a cotriple directly and use the category of $t$-coalgebras was crucial in resolving this problem.